An introduction to Saul.

 Valency Fine Art

-After viewing Saul’s Abstraction and Accuracy exhibition Kevin Scott art writer has written…
+After viewing Saul’s Abstraction and Accuracy exhibition at The Crypt Gallery, St Ives Kevin Scott has written…

 Now you see it …